Papapapá: Analysis

 The film captures the essence of Latino immigrants trying to live "American" lifestyles in an attempt to fulfill a desire for national belonging.
 Univision, a television network featured in Spanish, integrates daily news from Latin America.
 Latin people can maintain an emotional linkage by watching the daily progress of their country of origin while living an American life in the United States.

-At a certain extent, Alex Rivera embeds transculturation in his film to illustrate the dichotomies of Perú and the United States.
+At a certain extent, Alex Rivera embeds transculturation in his film to illustrate the dichotomies of Peru and the United States.
 Univision, ”Inca Television,” and the potato carry various forms of representation that merge Peruvian identity and American assimilation.
 Augusto Rivera mentions staying away from the Spanish people to fulfill the “American Dream.”

 Conscious rising about the life of immigrants is perpetuated within Papapapá.
 Other ideas presented are the roles of NAFTA and the Border Patrol.
 Latino are presumed to play roles of housemaids and other while the United States continue prosper in their economy and still seek to leave people south of the border.